 from If the Buddha Dated by Charlotte Kasl

 I love Pitch Perfect.
 It has plenty of problems with race.
-But it also has a cast full of talented, awesome women (Rebel Wilson, pre-Super Fun Night…those were the days), a female writer, and a female producer.
+But it also has a cast full of talented women, a female writer, and a female producer.
 And Beca (Anna Kendrick), its main character, has a really refreshing take on relationships.

 Let’s back up.
 Have you read the book Attached (subtitle: The New Science of Adult Attachment and How It Can Help You Find — And Keep — Love)?
 Kelly leant it to me a while back and it’s no exaggeration that it changed my life.
 Basically, the book’s authors use attachment theory to trace how childhood experiences with your parents (did they give you enough love/attention?) shape your adult dating life.
 To sum it up, which of these three examples from U of Illinois is closest to how you act in relationships?

 - I get a bit uncomfortable being close to others; it’s hard to trust them completely or allow myself to depend on them.
 I feel nervous when anyone gets too close.